 Our bedclothes are often the last thing we consider when cleaning the house, sure, the laundry basket gets lots of attention, as do other household items that you use every day.
 However, the bedclothes that you sleep on every night can rarely see the inside of the washer.

 Maybe it’s the fact that changing bedclothes seems like such an arduous task but clean sheets not only make a cozy bed, they keep your bed clean and fresh too.

-Why Should you Change Your Bed Sheets
+Why Should You Change Your Bed Sheets?

 Your sheets collect your dead skin cells every night, along with pet hair, sweat, and saliva.
 These accumulated germs add up and can exacerbate allergies and make your bedclothes smell bad.
-How often change sheets will be determined on;
+How often change sheets will be determined by:

 - If you have allergies

 - If you sweat excessively during the night

 - If your pet sleeps in your bed

 Did you know?
 Natural bamboo sheets are antimicrobial, so they stay fresher longer than other bed sheets.

 Sleeping on dirty sheets could clog up your pores as your skin cells and oils accumulate on the sheets and pillowcases.
 If you suffer acne breakouts, consider changing your pillowcases every couple of days, the same applies if you suffer acne on your body too.